 Contact P2L today for any questions or inquiries about this course.

 Poor presentation can cost businesses time, money, and opportunities.
 Great presentations can help you make a sale, secure investments, or land large client accounts.
-Learning how to make a great presentation can be the key factor to achieve success.
+Learning how to make an excellent presentation can be the critical factor to achieving success.

 According to Business News Daily, 1 in 25 people reported walking out on a presentation that lasted too long.
 Another 25% admitted to having been so uninterested in the material that they fell asleep.
 And 1 out of every 12 people were so unengaged by a business presentation that they spent time browsing a dating app.